stweeks-pdx/ECE581-LLC-GRP1/doc/README.md

 6 -- Snooped Invalidate

-7 -- local testing debug
+7 -- internal debugging message

 8 -- clear the cache and reset states

 9 -- print cache

-Once a command has been determined we need to go through the logial inferences for each.
+Once a command has been determined we need to go through the logical inferences for each.

 ### Processor commands
 As the control flow above shows if we have a processor command